-For all visa and citizenship inquiries please visit our website as outlined below or call our Global Service Centre (GSC) in Australia on +61 2 61960196.
-The GSC operates Monday to Friday from 9 am to 5 pm local time in Sydney, Australia.
+For all visa and citizenship inquiries please visit our website as outlined below or call our Global Service Centre (GSC) in Australia on +61 2 61960196, Monday to Friday from 9 am to 5 pm Israel/Palestinian Territories time.

 If you send an email to our mail box [email protected], you will receive an autoreply with comprehensive information.
 Please read it carefully.
 You will receive a manual\human reply only if we believe it is appropriate to do so, such as in cases of genuine emergencies.

 The Embassy telephone operator will not be able to assist you in relation to visa and citizenship inquiries.

 Visa and Citizenship information is available on the website of the Department of Home Affairs.

 COVID-19 TRAVEL/RESTRICTIONS: From 6 July 2022 people travelling to Australia will no longer have to complete a Digital Passenger Declaration (DPD) to declare their COVID-19 vaccination status.
 See COVID-19 Travel Restrictions.